carchi8py/Home/README.md

 # Lambda Temperature Notification

-This project contains an AWS Lambda function that sends a text notification when the temperature at ZIP code 95117 goes below 65°F. The function ensures no duplicate notifications are sent unless the temperature rises above 65°F. It runs every 10 minutes using EventBridge.
+This project contains an AWS Lambda function that sends a text notification when the temperature at ZIP code 95117 goes below 65°F. The function ensures no duplicate notifications are sent unless the temperature rises above 65°F. It runs hourly using CloudWatch Events.

+## Project Structure
+- `/src/lambda_temperature_notification/` - Contains the Lambda function source code
+- `/terraform/` - Contains Terraform infrastructure as code to deploy resources to AWS

 ## Environment Variables
 To configure the Lambda function, set the following environment variables: